How did Git get its name?

 What is the meaning of Git?

-When Linus Torvalds made his initial commit of Git's code on April 7th 2005, he added a file called
+When Linus Torvalds made his initial commit of Git's code on April 7th 2005, he supplied the commit message:

 README.
 The first paragraph in this file reads: